gromacs/gromacs/docs/release-notes/2020/major/deprecated-functionality.rst

    Also, please use the syntax :issue:`number` to reference issues on redmine, without the a space between the colon and number!

-Changes anticipated to |Gromacs| NEXT functionality
+Changes anticipated to |Gromacs| 2020 functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Functionality deprecated in |Gromacs| 2020